When Is the Best Time to Buy a House in Colorado?

 The median sales price of homes in Colorado typically goes up in the summer, as it does in many markets.
 But according to Hall, the best time to buy for the lowest price depends on a number of factors, including local inventory levels and interest rates.

-While the amount of available inventory — two to three month’s worth, according to Hall — indicates that it is still a seller’s market — a balanced market would have four to six months of available inventory
+The amount of available inventory — just over three and a half months’ worth, according to the Denver Metro Association of Realtors — indicates that the state is still a seller’s market.
+For context, a balanced market would have five to seven months of available inventory.

 What’s unique about the Colorado housing market?